Where Some Ideas Are Stranger Than Others...

 - Johnston, Sarah Iles 'Hekate Soteira': Since one of my abiding ambitions is to live long enough to be a Crone someday and enjoy it, I love collecting information about Crone Goddesses and their priestesses.
 However, as a rule men are scared of old women, and don't like to say or learn much about them or their divine counterparts, so this can be a challenge.
 Johnston's book is the only text focussed specifically on Hekate I have found so far.
 It gives a detailed description of Hekate and her role, as well as some information about her reputed and potential origins, and then traces understandings of her from ancient times down to the medieval period.

 - McCrickard, Janet 'Eclipse of the Sun: An Investigation Into Sun and Moon Myths': If you can't easily get at primary sources, in-depth studies like McCrickard's are well worth studying.
-She is one of the first scholars to show unambiguously that there are Goddesses of both the Sun and the Moon, and takes care of a number of popularly repeated mistranslations and misunderstandings.
+She is one of the first scholars to show unambiguously that there are Goddesses of both the Sun and the Moon, and takes care of a number of popularly repeated misunderstandings.
 Her analysis of pre-islamic Arabic Goddesses is especially interesting, not least because information on pre-islamic Arabic culture period is thin on the ground in english.
 She also provides a number of important corrections to commonly repeated mistranslations that have propagated through secondary sources.

 - Monaghan, Patricia 'O Mother Sun: A New Look at the Cosmic Feminine': Monaghan cites McCrickard's book in her own study of Sun Goddesses across cultures.
 Her coverage is weighted toward cultures in Europe and the Mediterranean, with a solid foothold in North American and Asian cultures.
 The book was published well after Gimbutas had published her first three books, but her findings are not much in evidence.
 This is a shame, because it would be interesting to learn Monaghan's view on whether this changes her hypothesis on the potential role of incest in stories of Sun Goddesses.
 The hypothesis rides very close to the early racist anthropological insistence that Indigenous people were so 'animal-like' that incest was rampant until Europeans came along and enforced morals.
+(And in fact, "incest" is not common among other animals.)

 - Monaghan, Patricia 'The New Book of Goddesses and Heroines': One of several foundation sources for Amazon Nation, because it provided all-important names and short descriptions of many Amazons and their Goddesses.
 It is laid out in an encyclopedia-type format, with numerous cross-references and a predisposition to brevity.
 All of these features make it possible for Monaghan to do something powerful: provide as many Goddess stories as possible in one place, from many more cultures than those of the Greeks and Romans.